 - Demonstrate your product.
 Show people how your product works, give your customers a chance to use it before buying.

 Aldo promotes its products with free shipping and a contest with the opportunity to win up to $500.

-Grammarly upsells their Premium Account in a series of emails, offering different discounts and approaches.
+Grammarly upsells their Premium Account in a series of emails, offering different discounts and plans.

-Art.com promotes the artworks by celebrating President Day Weekend with 50% discounts on [almost] everything on their site.
+Art.com promotes artwork by celebrating President's Day Weekend with 50% discounts on [almost] everything on their site.